When I get a UTI, I find myself running to the bathroom every ten minutes and praying for relief. These are the remedies that work for me.

 We tend to have a more lenient definition of compatibility in the workplace.
 Two team members working on a project together would consider themselves compatible not because their contributions were exactly the same, but because what each offered to the final product was complementary to what the other produced.

 It is the same in a marriage.
 We need not be carbon copies of our spouses in order to be compatible.
 This would likely end up being tiresome and unexciting.
 Instead, a solid marriage is one in which each partner brings something unique and valuable into the relationship and the home, just as in the workplace.

 There is no greater feeling than joining forces with the person you have elected to spend your life with to tackle life’s frustrations and challenges, whether they be purchasing a home, raising a child, or simply buying groceries for the week.

 Conversely, having someone to share the joys and sorrows of life, even when they do not see them exactly as you do, is equally as meaningful.
-It is hard not to feel a sense of love for a person that is your ally in life, your rock of support, your buffer zone from the outside world, your teacher and your mentor, and ultimately your best friend.
+It is hard not to feel a sense of love for a person who is your ally in life, your rock of support, your buffer zone from the outside world, your teacher and mentor, and ultimately your best friend.
 Seek true compatibility, and love will follow without question.

 This content is accurate and true to the best of the author’s knowledge and is not meant to substitute for formal and individualized advice from a qualified professional.